mhilbush/openhab-binding-releases/squeezebox/README.md

 - Uninstall any other version of the squeezebox binding that was installed through PaperUI or `conf/services/addons.cfg`

-- Install the upnp feature using this Karaf console command.
-Bindings installed in the addons directory don't have their dependencies automatically installed.
+- Install the upnp feature using the following Karaf console command.
+Note: Bindings installed in the addons directory don't have their dependencies automatically installed.
 The SqueezeBox binding depends on upnp, which might've been uninstalled when you uninstalled the binding.

 ```
 feature:install openhab-transport-upnp